 Ruth’s research sits at the intersection of theology, philosophy, literature, and intellectual history, and has focussed on late eighteenth and early nineteenth-century thought in particular.
 Her first academic monograph, The Veiled God: Friedrich Schleiermacher's Theology of Finitude reappraises the early work of the German theologian and philosopher, Friedrich Schleiermacher (1768-1834).
-You can preview it on Google books here.
+It was published in 2019 and you can preview it on Google books.
 Her research interests include hermeneutics, religious language, gender and epistemology.

 She is also involved in two collaborative research projects.